Our ongoing Q&A series features Carillon Tower affiliate managers sharing their diverse investment philosophies and thoughts on the market.

 To learn more about Eagle Asset Management click here or contact us at 800.521.1195.

-Carillon Tower Advisers is a global asset-management firm supporting autonomous boutiques spanning investment disciplines and asset classes, each with a focus on risk-adjusted returns and alpha generation.
-We believe this lineup of institutional-class portfolio managers can help investors meet their long-term business and financial goals.
+Carillon Tower Advisers is a global asset-management company that combines the exceptional insight and agility of individual investment teams with the strength and stability of a full-service firm.
+We believe providing a lineup of institutional-class portfolio managers — spanning a wide range of disciplines and investing vehicles — is the best way to help investors seek their long-term financial goals.
 Ultimately, this structure allows investment teams to focus on what they do best: managing portfolios.

 This material may include forward-looking statements.
 These statements are not historical facts, but instead represent only beliefs regarding future events, many of which, by their nature, are inherently uncertain.
 You should not place undue reliance on forward-looking statements as it is possible that actual results and financial conditions may differ, possibly materially, from the anticipated results and financial conditions indicated in these forward-looking statements.
 There are uncertainties, unknown risks, and other factors that may cause actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these statements.